benhj/jasl/README.md

 Above, I create seven variables, an int, a real, a bool, a string, a byte, and two lists the latter of which contains a nested list and store them in variables `a`, `b`, `c`, `d`, `e` and `f` respectively. ~~Note that in jasl, all variables are global.~~ This is no longer true.
-Variables are now scoped at the level of a given block or returnable function.
+Variables are now scoped at a given block level (blocks, functions, if, else, while, for, repeat, etc.).

 To update them, one can use the `put` command, e.g.: